 With two books on this list authored by Sarah J. Maas, it seems like I don’t like her.
 However, this is merely a coincidence.
 This book was partially abandoned because I bought it as an Audiobook and partially because I had school work.

 The Book Thieves

 Another Audiobook, this one borrowed from the library.
 It was really interesting, but once again, school got in the way.

 by Kate Summerscale

 This Audiobook was abandoned because of the narrator.
-Sometimes for me the narrator makes all the difference of my enjoyment of an audiobook and this one just didn’t do it for me.
+Sometimes, the narrator makes all the difference in my enjoyment of an audiobook, and this one didn’t do it for me.

 by Terry Pratchett & Neil Gaiman

 So, I really wanted to read this book.
-I love Neil Gaiman and the synopsis sounded interesting.
-Unfortunately the format I chose (Audiobook), was not conducive to my enjoyment.
-The perspectives switched to often for me to keep track of just by listening.
+I love Neil Gaiman, and the synopsis sounded interesting.
+Unfortunately, the format I chose (Audiobook) was not conducive to my enjoyment.
+The perspectives switched too often for me to keep track of just by listening.
 I can’t wait to read it another way.